Doyle Peak

 The cabin near the summit of Doyle Peak.
 Reconstructed around 2016, it has since burned in 2022, leaving only the metal roof and rock walls.

-Doyle Peak is a peak in the Coconino National Forest, and the fourth-highest peak in the San Francisco Peaks of northern Arizona.
-It is the sixth-highest named point in the state of Arizona, with an elevation of 11464 ft.
+Doyle Peak is a summit in Coconino County, Arizona, in the San Francisco Peaks within the Coconino National Forest.
+It has an elevation of 11457 ft.
+The peak was named for Allen Doyle, an area pioneer.

+History of Doyle Peak

+A 2014 Arizona Daily Sun article on the origins of peak names in the San Francisco Peaks states that Doyle Peak was named for Allen Doyle (1849–1921), an early Flagstaff settler.
+According to the article, Doyle arrived in Flagstaff in 1876, drove the first cattle to the town in 1881, helped lay out what became Weatherford Road, and helped establish Coconino County.
+A 1986 Arizona Daily Sun article likewise states that the peak was named for Allen Doyle, whom it described as an area pioneer.

-History of the Doyle Peak and adjacent Schultz Peak
+History of adjacent Schultz Peak

 A small structure was built to house a telescope on nearby Schultz Peak by Lowell Observatory in 1927.
 It was referred to by some as a shepherd's cabin.
 The site was selected by V. M. Slipher, Director of Lowell Observatory, for a pair of bristlecone pine trees oriented in a north-south line.
 These were cut as supports for the polar axle of the telescope.
 The telescopes, a 12 in reflector and a 15 in reflector, were constructed by Stanley Sykes of Lowell Observatory.
 The cabin housing the telescope was constructed by a local stonemason.
 The structure had a corrugated metal roof that could be rolled off to expose the telescope for observations.
 The observing site also had a small dormitory partially cut into the hillside east of the telescope, but only an indistinct depression remains.
 From 1927 until 1932, this was the highest astronomical observing site on Earth.
 This distinction passed to the Swiss in 1932, when they commissioned a slightly higher observing site on the Jungfrau.

 The original purpose of the site was to make spectroscopic observations of planets, stars, and nebulae.
 The high altitude was necessary to exploit increased atmospheric transmission, especially in ultraviolet and infrared wavelengths.
 A similar telescope and roll-off structure were constructed at the Mars Hill campus of Lowell Observatory so that spectroscopic observations made at the two sites could be compared.
 The telescope at Mars Hill is still in service, and now mounts a 21 in reflector.
 The telescopes and polar axle from the Schultz Peak site still exist, and one of the bearing assemblies from the original roll-off roof has been retrieved from Schultz Peak as a possible future museum exhibit.